2019 Cultural Focus: Youth Rising

 Together, let’s amplify the voices of youth leaders, artists, musicians, and changemakers.

-Northwest Folklife is excited to announce the 2019 Cultural Focus: Youth Rising, a year-long series featuring mentorship programs, youth residency projects, and a collection of youth-organized performances and events, and opportunities for creative collaborations, which will be highlighted at the 48th annual Northwest Folklife Festival (May 24 – 27, 2019).
+Northwest Folklife is excited to announce the 2019 Cultural Focus: Youth Rising, a year-long program featuring peer mentorship, youth residencies, a series of youth-organized performances and events, and opportunities for creative collaborations, which will be highlighted at the 48th Annual Northwest Folklife Festival (May 24 – 27, 2019).
 Youth Rising is a platform for the voices of youth leaders, artists, musicians, and changemakers.

 Over the past five years, Northwest Folklife has focused its work on building intentional cultural spaces for youth and families to share and celebrate the vitality of folk and evolving arts through programs, such as the Our Big Neighborhood program and our 2018 pilot program, the Próxima Generación: Youth Residency Project.
 In 2019, we will dedicate a whole year of programming to youth-focused and youth-led cultural activities under the umbrella of our 2019 Cultural Focus: Youth Rising.
 Serving as a mentorship program, this Cultural Focus will connect youth with culture bearers of all ages to collaborate and share ideas, thus building a stronger community.
 The passing down of traditions from culture bearers through intergenerational dialogue fosters growth and reach that is only possible when a community is able to nurture its roots.